alexhosier/docker-api-test/README.md

 ---

 ### /items
-This is an endpoint for all the items in the MySQL DB, an API key is required, this can be accuired in the index.js file.
+This is an endpoint for all the items in the MySQL DB, an API key is required, this can be acquired in the index.js file.

 #### GET